The global non-linear stability of the Kerr-de Sitter family of black holes: Introduction

 is a wave operator, this shows that $\Ups(g)$ vanishes identically.
 (See \S\ref{SecHyp} for more details.)

-The specific choice of gauge, i.e.\ in this case the choice of background metric $t$, is irrelevant for the purpose of establishing the short-time existence of solutions of the Einstein equation; if one fixes an initial data set but chooses two different background metrics $t$, then solving the resulting two versions of \eqref{EqIntroDeTurck} will produce two symmetric 2-tensors $g$ on $M^\circ$, attaining the given data and solving the Einstein equation, which are in general different, but which are always related by a diffeomorphism, i.e.\ one is the pullback of the other by a diffeomorphism.
-On the other hand, the \emph{large} time behavior, or in fact the asymptotic behavior, of solutions of the Einstein equation by means of hyperbolic formulations like \eqref{EqIntroDeTurck} depends very sensitively on the choice of gauge.
+The specific choice of gauge, i.e.\ in this case the choice of background metric $g^0$, is irrelevant for the purpose of establishing the short-time existence of solutions of the Einstein equation.
+Indeed, if one fixes an initial data set but chooses two different background metrics $g^0$, then solving the resulting two versions of \eqref{EqIntroDeTurck} will produce two generally different symmetric 2-tensors $g$ on $M^\circ$ which attain the given data and solve the Einstein equation; however, they are always related by a diffeomorphism, i.e.\ one is the pullback of the other by a diffeomorphism.
+On the other hand, \emph{global} (or even just long time) \emph{existence} of solutions of the Einstein equation by means of hyperbolic formulations like \eqref{EqIntroDeTurck} depends very sensitively on the choice of gauge, as does the asymptotic behavior of global solutions.
+(Global existence and large time asymptotics are strongly coupled, as one can usually only obtain the former when one has a precise understanding of the latter.)
 Thus, finding a suitable gauge is the fundamental problem in the study of \eqref{EqIntroEinstein}, which we overcome in the present paper in the setting of Theorem~\ref{ThmIntroBaby}.